kaidez/kaidez.com/_drafts/remove-files-from-github.md

 $ git commit -m 'remove oldFileAlreadyDeleted.html'
 {% endprism %}

-If `oldFileAlreadyDeleted.html` is viewable on GitHub, doing a `git push` will remove it:
+If `oldFileAlreadyDeleted.html` is viewable on GitHub, doing a subsequent `git push` will remove it:
 {% prism bash %}
 $ git push all
 {% endprism %}

+<a name="how-to-delete-files"></a>
 ## How you should *always* delete files from Git
-Moving forward, any file you want to remove from Git and GitHub should be done so using the above command sequence.
+Moving forward, any already-committed files	 you want to remove from Git and GitHub should be done so using the above command sequence.
 For example, if you want to delete a file called `someCommitedFile.html`, you would do so like this:

 {% prism bash %}
 $ git rm someCommittedFile.html